 Permanent ingrown nail surgery involves removing the nail right down to the base and applying a chemical to neutralise the nail matrix so it does not grow back again.
 We try to take out the minimal amount of nail so that your toenail will still look normal again after it has healed.
 We still use the cold spray and anaesthetic.

-We would perform this technique if you have had persistent ingrown nails on the same toe over a period of time and has not improved with conservative treatments.
+We only perform this technique if you have had persistent ingrown nails on the same toe over a period of time and it has not improved with conservative treatments.

 Cost of Permanent Correction of Ingrown Nail